Arriving at the Kazakhstan Border to Almaty

 We arrived at the Sayran Bus station at about 5:30pm and went to the money changer in the station to convert our money to the local currency.
 Strangely, the lady at the money changing window gave us the biggest notes possible and wouldn’t split them into smaller notes so that we could pay the driver.
 That wasn’t the first time that night that someone would act funny when it came to giving change.

 We found a pub called The House Pub to have some dinner after our long trip.
-None of the staff spoke English and all the menus were in Russian, so it was interesting trying to order.
+None of the staff spoke English.
+The menus were also in Russian, so it was interesting trying to order.
 We eventually ended up ordering some Shishlyk, a local take on BBQ meat on skewers.
-It only cost 5200 Tenge, or US$6.50 for the whole meal and it was delicious.
-When we finished the meal, they gave us the biggest notes possible as change and didn’t want to change them for smaller ones so we could split the bill evenly.
+It only cost 5200 Tenge, or US$6.50 for the whole meal for two people.
+It was delicious.
+When we finished the meal, they gave us the biggest notes possible as change.
+Then they didn’t want to change them for smaller ones so we could split the bill evenly.
 I don’t know why these people seem to have problems with smaller denominations.

 Hannah wanted to get a local SIM, so we went to a nearby phone shop where the staff were very lovely and helpful.
-It took some work and I think we were in the shop for over an hour trying to get it sorted.
-At one point, the guys in the shop realised that they had a friend who spoke Mandarin and enlisted her help to make sure we all understood what was going on.
-They then gave us a local salty treat called Qurt.
+It took some work.
+We were in the shop for over an hour trying to get it sorted.
+At one point, the guys in the shop realised that they had a friend who spoke Mandarin.
+We spoke to her on the phone, then less than 2 minutes into the conversation she was asking us about ourselves.
+After she’d ensured that we all understood what was going on.
+The guys in the shop then gave us a local salty treat called Qurt.

 It didn’t look pretty and tasted kind of intense.
 I think Hannah was expecting it to be sweet, which meant she was super surprised at how salty it was.
 Qurt is usually used when travelling long distances as it’s small and keeps well for a decent amount of time.